 After being lied to over and over again and voting party after party into government, only to see the same corruption spread, a town in Bosnia just banned all politicians.

-Bosnian politicians are wrapping up their final days of campaigning this week as elections are scheduled for Sunday.
+Bosnian politicians were wrapping up their final days of campaigning before elections.
 But there is at least one town that won’t allow them to pass.
 Podgora is that place, and it is full of people who’ve become tired of being lied to over and over again.

 “You’ve been lying to us for years.
 No party is welcome in Podgora,” reads a white banner strung across the main square of the 700-person village, which lies some 30 kilometres (18 miles) from the capital Sarajevo, the AFP reported.